Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • The law aims to reduce the risk of injury or death in motor vehicle crashes.

-When it comes to car seat requirements in Illinois, it’s important to understand the different types of child safety seats available.
-The main categories include infant seats, convertible seats, and booster seats.
+When it comes to car seat requirements in Illinois, it is important to understand the different types of child safety seats available.
+The main categories include infant seats, convertible car seats, and booster seats.

-Infant seats are designed for newborns and young babies, while convertible seats can be used both rear-facing and forward-facing as the child grows.
+Infant seats are designed for newborns and young babies, while convertible car seats can be used both rear-facing and forward-facing as the child grows.
+A five-point harness is a key feature to look for in forward-facing car seats, as it distributes crash forces across the strongest parts of a child’s body.

-Finally, booster seats are used to transition children from car seats to using the vehicle’s seat belts.
-Understanding these different types of child seats will help parents ensure they are meeting the specific requirements in Illinois.
+Finally, booster seats are used to transition children from car seats to using the vehicle’s seat belt.
+A belt positioning booster seat raises the child so the vehicle lap belt fits correctly, lying snugly across the upper thighs and chest rather than across the stomach or the child’s head.
+Understanding these different types of child seats will help parents ensure they are meeting the specific requirements in Illinois

 • Rear-facing car seats are recommended for infants from birth to 3 years old.